 Explanation of SCDNR Coastal Plain well records (pdf)

-The downloadable file above is in the Excel format.
+The downloadable files above are in the Excel format.

 Disclaimer: The SCDNR does not guarantee the accuracy of this well information.
 In many cases, our well information comes from old records, and as a result, some of the information, such as the well owner or the well use, may no longer be accurate.
 This is in no way a complete inventory of all the water wells in the South Carolina Coastal Plain.